Top-Cat/CM-ErrorChecker/README.md

 module.exports = {
 	name: "My error check",
 	params: {"Min Time": 0.24},
-	performCheck: function(data, minTime) { }
-};
+	run: function(cursor, notes, events, walls, _, global, data) };
 ```

 * **name** appears in the drop-down ingame.
 * **params** is an object, for each key a text field will be show to the user where they can enter a value which will be passed to you as a float
-* **performCheck** is a function that will be called when the user runs your check
+* **run** is a function that will be called when the user runs your check, this is currently designed to be compatible with MM scripts, you just need to add the name and params.
-  * The first parameter to the function will have information about the map.
-For now it only contains `notes` which has a list of all the notes ordered by time (I can't guarantee what order notes that happen at the same time will be in for now)
+	* The first parameter to the function is the position the user is looking at in the map
+	* Next is an array of notes ordered by time (I can't guarantee what order notes that happen at the same time will be in for now) which can be modified.
+You can directly modify the values of notes in the array with code like `notes[0]._time = 10;`
+OR if you want to generate a fresh array you need to provide your new array in object returned from your function (see below)
+	*	Lighting events are provided next and work the same as notes
+	*	Obstacles are last of the map objects and work the same as notes
+	*	In MM scripts the parameter here was called save?
+I don't know what it did but this parameter is just an empty object and has no use.
+Provided for compatibility.
-  * Extra parameters will be provided based on what you've supplied in params.
-I _assume_ this will be returned in order, how these are provided may have to change
+	*	The global parameter can be used to persist data between runs of your script, it will be unchanged on future invocations.
+It also includes a `params` array which contains the values set for your params.
+(I _assume_ this will be returned in order)
+	*	Data has information about the map, currently the list of data is as follows:
+		*	currentBPM - The bpm at the cursor accounting for BPM changes
+		*	songBPM - The bpm of the song
+		*	NJS - The note jump speed set for the song
+		*	offset - How far into the song the user starts

 Two functions will be defined before calling `performCheck`
 * **addError**(note, reason) - Pass back the problem note object, all it's properties (except `_customData`) must match the original passed note for it to be marked properly and you can provide a reason as the second parameter